Provizanta/ansible-skeleton/README.md

 The extra argument `-K` forces Ansible to request a sudo password.

 For more details about individual playbooks, see [playbook README](./playbooks/README.md)

-## Target system
-All of the roles are tested against **`XUbuntu 18.04`**.

-## Future plans
-- automatic CI-based testing for all roles in their minimum and maximum configurations
-- extend support to the latest version of all `Debian` and `Fedora` based distributions